-In short, this patent provides for manufacture of supercritcal fluid, most likely using clean water, heated to supercritical temperatures geothermally by hot, dry rock, converted to steam to be used for production of electricity.
+In short, this patent provides for manufacture of supercritical fluid, most likely using clean water, heated to pressure controlled, supercritical temperatures geothermally by hot, dry rock, converted to steam to be used for production of electricity.
 Should H2O be used, the patented sealed system yields zero polluting emissions and is not geographically limited; but can be employed on every acre or any acre of land anywhere.

 For convenience, below is a Google hyperlink to an electronic copy of our Z Group Energy United States Patent as Filed with USTPO on May 27, 2009 and issued February 26, 2013 entitled: GEOTHERMAL ELECTRICITY PRODUCTION METHODS AND GEOTHERMAL ENERGY COLLECTION SYSTEMS: US PATENT #8,381,523 B2.